deskavaenkelt/EcUtbildningDevOps/README.md

-# EcUtbildningDevOps
-Repo for studies at EC Utbildning DevOps
+# DevOps repo for studies at EC Utbildning 2020-2022